Contact Linda Goodrum, Core Division Operations Manager

 You'll participate in discussions and projects that encourage you to explore the community, the world, and your own perspectives.

-Our Core curriculum is designed to nurture Champlain’s College Competencies in each student.
+Our Core Curriculum is designed to nurture Champlain’s College Competencies in each student.
 These competencies—the essential skills that all Champlain students graduate with—are introduced in stages, starting in your first semester.
-Throughout subsequent semesters, you’ll further develop these skills and concepts, exploring their complexities.
+Throughout subsequent semesters, you’ll further develop these skills and concepts, exploring their complexities and nuances.
 By the time you graduate, you will be equipped with a well-rounded education to back up your career-specific expertise.

-Employers may hire you for your industry-specific skills, but they keep you around (and promote you!) for your ability to create solutions, communicate effectively, and uphold ethical integrity.
+Employers hire you for your industry-specific skills, but they keep you around (and promote you!) for your ability to create solutions, communicate effectively, and stand by your values.

 CORE THROUGH THE YEARS